ryan-w123/RyanW_BSE_Template_Portfolio/index.md

 Plant Monitor

 Watering plants is growing to be a hard task that not many can keep up with.
-Allow me to demonstrate my journey of a plant monitor project that makes life 10x easier; it went from an incomplete circuit that had to overcome the frustrations of loose wires and the ESP8266(WIFI) chip, all the way to a circuit that's efficient and simple; now, the push of a button allows the water pump to send water to a plant, and all plant information is sent to a screen that you can view.
+Allow me to demonstrate my journey of a plant monitor project that makes life a lot easier; it went from an incomplete circuit that had to overcome the frustrations of loose wires and the ESP8266(WIFI) chip, all the way to a circuit that's efficient and simple.
+Now, the push of a button allows the water pump to send water to a plant, and all plant information(room temperature, humidity, intensity of light, and soil moisture) is sent to a screen that you can view.
 This project taught me that there's always an alternate path that we can take to reach a solution/goal which will make the project all the more unique and stronger.

 | Ryan W. | Greenwich High School | Mechanical Engineer | Incoming Sophomore |